Klosmi/html-basics/JS-basic.md

       return `${pizza.name} - ${pizza.stars}`
   });

-  // we canleave out the parameters parenthsis, and the return (see the ())
+  // we can leave out the parameters parenthsis, and the return (see the ())

     const restos = pizzeria.map(pizza => (
      `${pizza.name} - ${pizza.stars}`